Home

 You can upload an image for the series page.
 Many authors use a variation of the cover design or a simple branded graphic.
 This is optional and not something you need to overthink.

 You can create or manage a series from your KDP dashboard at any time.
-You don’t need every book published to set one up, and you can always come back and adjust this later.
+You don’t need every book published to set one up, and you can add or remove books later.
+Just note that public domain and low-content books are not eligible for KDP series pages.

 If you’re publishing a standalone book or your first book in what might become a series, it’s perfectly fine to skip this for now.